alexandremyara/alexandremyara.github.io/content/posts/vae_blog_en.md

 ### $\beta$-VAE
 An improvement of VAEs is to set a $\beta$ hyperparameter in the loss function to balance the reconstruction loss and **KL** divergence.
-This idea is proposed by [Burgess et al. (2017)](https://openreview.net/forum?id=Sy2fzU9gl).
+This idea is proposed by [Higgins et al. (2017)](https://openreview.net/forum?id=Sy2fzU9gl).
 They propose a new form of the ELBO loss function:
 $$\mathcal{L} = \mathcal{L}_\text{reconstruction} - \beta \cdot \textbf{KL}(q_\phi(z|x)|| p_\theta(z))$$
 The reconstruction loss could be an ``L2 loss``.